sourceduty/Building_Plan/README.md

 #

-> "*I would love to leave this property where I currently live, permanently.*"
+> Alex: "*I would love to leave this property where I currently live, permanently.*"

 ***
 Copyright (C) 2024, Sourceduty - All Rights Reserved.